 Traditionally the NZNO National College and Section day has been held alongside the national conference and AGM days.
-This year the College and Section full day (face to face meeting) was reinstated but was disrupted by COVID-19 eventually being completed on 18th August with ZOOM only attendance.
+The challenging 2020 year saw the College and Section full day (face to face meeting) re-instated but disrupted by COVID-19.
+It was eventually completed on 18th August with ZOOM only attendance.
 Attendance numbers exceeded expectation and feedback was in the whole very positive.
 It is probable the C&S days will be offered in the two formats in the future.